 ...
 I pray that Jesus will change our lives, our relationships, our neighbourhood and our country, and I am aware that I depend on Him for lasting change.

-The most fundamental calling that every Alongsider shares is to love his or her younger brother or sister, and this love comes from God.
+The most fundamental calling that every Alongsider shares is to love their younger brother or sister, and this love comes from God.
 Your relationship with Jesus is the basis for the relationship with your younger brother or sister.
 Those who know God's love will share it willingly and generously, not out of obligation or to earn favour from God or other people.
 This positive, lasting internal motivation is at the heart of the Alongsiders movement.

 As a Alongsider, you know you are dependent on Jesus in everything you do.
 Therefore, prayer is a crucial core value.
 Pray for your younger brother/sister.
 For your relationship.
 For change in your own life and that of your younger brother/sister where necessary.
 For change in your immediate environment.
 For the relationships with your family, friends and neighbourhood.
 Your school, your workplace.
 Pray for the Alongsider movement in its totality: for Alongsiders Netherlands, Alongsiders Europe, Alongsiders International.